 Equal treatment during pregnancy

-Pregnant employees or pregnant job applicants should get equal treatment to other employees and applicants.
 Pregnant employees must also be able to work in a safe and healthy environment.
-If you cannot (sufficiently) eliminate possible hazards you must offer alternative work.
+If you cannot sufficiently eliminate possible hazards you must offer alternative work.
 Pregnant employees are entitled to adapted working hours and pregnancy leave.
-You are not allowed to dismiss an employee because she is or wants to become pregnant.
-When the employee returns to work, this is on the same position.
-You also cannot refuse a contract renewal.

 Equal treatment and recruitment

-• a candidate should meet specific requirements to perform the role.
-For instance a call centre agent who must be fluent in Dutch
+• a candidate should meet specific requirements to perform the role, for instance, a call centre agent who must be fluent in Dutch

 • the work is too dangerous to perform by employees under 18 years of age (age discrimination)